How to Prepare for a Green Card Marriage Interview

-In nearly all cases, marriage-based adjustment of status cases for permanent residence require an interview at the local district office.
-The main purpose of the I-130 interview is to verify the "bona fides" of the marriage and whether it was entered into in good faith.
+In nearly all cases, marriage-based adjustment of status cases for permanent residence requires an interview at the local district office.
+The main purpose of the I-130 interview is to verify the “bona fides” of the marriage and whether it was entered into in good faith.
 In other words, USCIS wants to confirm that the marriage is a real marriage and not a sham (fake) marriage.
 If the officer is satisfied that the marriage is genuine, he or she will then proceed to adjudicate the I-485 and determine whether the applicant qualifies for the green card here in the United States.

 If the couple is fortunate enough to have a lot of joint documents and clearly appear to be genuine, the interview will ordinarily not run that long (assuming there are no legal issues with the adjustment of status).
 On the other hand, and perhaps more often than not, marriage interviews-if not handled correctly-can turn into difficult and complex affairs.
 Typical scenarios that people don’t realize that raise red flags include the following: